jrheard/blog/_drafts/roguelike.md

 We had the kids start by changing my terrible controls to be WASD-based, which turned out to be a good way for them to get their bearings - this was their first time being dumped into a (tiny) legacy codebase, and having to change the controls forced them to read the code and figure out where the relevant moving parts were.

-After that, we walked them through how to add a "[goal space](https://blog.jrheard.com/python/roguelike#adding-a-goal-space)" that ends the game if you get to it, then showed them how to add some [dumb monsters](https://blog.jrheard.com/python/roguelike#implementing-dumb-monsters) that just sit there and don't do anything.
+After that, we walked them through how to add a [goal space](https://blog.jrheard.com/python/roguelike#adding-a-goal-space) that ends the game if you get to it, then showed them how to add some [dumb monsters](https://blog.jrheard.com/python/roguelike#implementing-dumb-monsters) that just sit there and don't do anything.
 Once they had done that, we were like: okay, now make a game!

-Here's some of the cool stuff they made.
+**Here's some of the cool stuff they made.**

 Coin Getter
 ----------